newatoms/beta/projects/science-of-images/post.md

 * Images should create a context.
 Establish an atmosphere into which you would like your readers to enter.
 * Images need to tell part of the story.

 One last suggestion to make all of this less daunting: don’t start by trying to find the perfect image, only to end up spending hours searching.
-Iterating on content until it's good enough to publish is effective not only with [the writing process](insert Macaroni Bridges link here!), but with finding effective images as well:
+Iterating on content until it's good enough to publish is effective not only with [the writing process](insert Macaroni Bridges link here, if it's published!), but with finding effective images as well:

 <img src=http://i.imgur.com/ieGL8UK.png width=100% />
 *Image caption: Notes on image finding by Krysten Koehn.*

 This is an example of our process, which had a duration of about 30 minutes in total.
-Justifying  each subsequent image in accordance with the context positioned Krysten to look for a better image.
+Justifying each subsequent image in accordance with the article and the research above positioned Krysten to look for a better image.
 She eventually got frustrated and gave up, settling on a "super cheesy potential image".

 Because the process was documented and each image was rationalised, however, the next person to attempt the task could pick up where she left off rather than starting from the beginning.

 Especially if you’re collaborating on content, it’s important to be able to rationalise your images.
 With all the brain power we can muster (and that of people much smarter than us), we are trying to create contexts for our writing that people actually want to enter.
 Saying: “the image is beautiful and nice” just won’t cut it.
 Maybe just ask yourself: Are pictures of cappuccinos and laptops on desks worth a thousand words?